 - declare that they have achieved the required testing results.

 The declaration is a self-certification of compliance with no implied approval or endorsement by the SBR Program or any Australian Government agency.
 Therefore the testing results are not reviewed by the Australian Government or by a third party.
 However, on a risk basis, the SBR Program will undertake a targeted compliance audit of a software developer's adherence to the agreed processes.

 The self-certification testing packages are designed to provide technical assurance that your implementation of SBR has been done correctly.
 You should note that the self-certification testing artefacts are designed to provide technical assurance only.
-As a software developer you are responsible for conducting your own quality reviews and tests to your own satisfaction, prior to commencing any conformance testing.
+As a DSP you are responsible for conducting your own quality reviews and tests to your own satisfaction, prior to commencing any conformance testing.